Bookmark saved

 Efficient.
 Stable.
 Dead inside, as far as Mira could tell.

-She thought of Lys again.
-Of what the Scavengers would see when they assessed her: a young woman with no formal education, useful manual skills, no technical certifications.
+Lys surfaced again.
+What the Scavengers would see when they assessed her: a young woman with no formal education, useful manual skills, no technical certifications.
 They wouldn't see the courage it took to walk into a room full of strangers after what the raiders had done.
 Wouldn't see the way she'd taught herself to read by candlelight, sounding out words in medical texts until the syllables made sense.
 Wouldn't see a survivor who'd rebuilt herself from nothing into someone who could hold a dying man's hand and tell him it would be all right.
 They'd see an inefficiency to be corrected.
 A resource to be optimally allocated.
 And Lys—who had only just learned that she was allowed to choose—would have that choice stripped away by people who'd never known what it meant to lose it.

 It would be so easy.
 So simple.
 Submit to integration.
 Accept Scavenger hierarchy.
 Let them optimize.
 Let them maintain.
 Let them lead.